What are the symptoms of Crohn's disease?

 Laboratory blood tests may show elevated levels of white blood cell counts and sedimentation.
 Both of these suggest infection or inflammation.
 Other blood tests may show anemia, low blood proteins, and body minerals.

 Barium X-ray studies can be used to define the distribution, nature, and severity of the disease.
-A colonoscopy is more accurate than a barium X-ray for detecting smaller inflammations.
+With inflammatory bowel disease a colonoscopy is more accurate than a barium X-ray for detecting smaller inflammations.